Wight Shipyard

-The Wight Shipyard is a shipbuilding company and shipyard based in East Cowes on the Isle of Wight in the UK, with their facilities occupying and including the historic Saunders-Roe flying boat hangar and British Hovercraft Corporation hangar.
+The Wight Shipyard is a shipbuilding company and shipyard based in East Cowes on the Isle of Wight, with their facilities occupying and including the historic Saunders-Roe flying boat hangar and British Hovercraft Corporation hangar.
 The company was originally known as Shemara Refit LLP, and was formed to undertake the refit of the classic yacht MY Shemara.
 They now specialise in the construction and refit of high speed craft and aluminium ships.